john-science/john-science.github.io/_posts/2018-06-29-whats-a-haskell.md

 layout: post
 title: "What's a Haskell?"
 tags: [Software, Haskell]
-summary: A Day-1 Exploration of the Haskell Language
+summary: A 1-Day Exploration of the Haskell Language
 ---
 {% include JB/setup %}

 This will be a skeptical, shallow-dive into Haskell.
-I just want to take a single-day look at the Haskell language and see what it's all about.
-If you have spent a decade using Haskell in production and know all of its deep secrets, you will probably hate me for how much of your beautiful temple I am missing out on.  `#sorrynotsorry`
+I just want to take a single-day look at the Haskell programming language and see what it's all about.
+If you have spent years using Haskell in production and know all of its deep secrets, you will probably hate this. `#sorrynotsorry`

 The first time I encounter a new language, I tend to bang out a few trivial examples just to get the flavor of things.